divyangshu-19/SMART-EV-CHARGE/README.md

 # Smart EV Charge

-This project is a decentralized peer-to-peer (P2P) web application which provides a platform to connects the **USERS** - EV owners looking for charging stations and **PROVIDERS** - individuals or businesses offering EV charging services through a transparent a system powered by blockchain and facilitated by Smart Contracts.
+This project is a decentralized peer-to-peer (P2P) web application which provides a platform to connect the **USERS** - EV owners looking for charging stations and **PROVIDERS** - individuals or businesses offering EV charging services through a transparent system powered by blockchain and facilitated by Smart Contracts.